 He then attended four years of medical school at The University of Tennessee Health Science Center in Memphis where he graduated in 2007 with honors, including election into the prestigious Alpha Omega Alpha Honor Medical Society.

-In 2013, he completed a one year foot and ankle surgical fellowship under the direction of renown surgeon Dr. Michael Coughlin at the Saint Alphonsus Foot and Ankle Clinic in Boise, Idaho.
-His experience during this fellowship year included participation in surgery with Dr. Coughlin's partners, Chris Hirose MD and Travis Kemp MD.
-In the summer of 2013, after the completion of his fellowship, he spent time in Los Angeles, California with Richard Ferkel, MD to gain additional insight into foot and ankle sports injuries and small joint arthroscopy.
+He spent the next five years completing his surgical internship and orthopaedic surgery residency at The University of Tennessee College of Medicine Chattanooga, graduating in 2012.
+In 2013, he completed a one-year foot and ankle surgical fellowship under the direction of renowned surgeon Dr. Michael Coughlin at the Saint Alphonsus Foot and Ankle Clinic in Boise, Idaho.
+His experience during this fellowship year also included participation in surgery with Dr. Coughlin's partners, Chris Hirose MD and Travis Kemp MD.
+In the summer of 2013, after the completion of his fellowship, he spent time in Los Angeles, California with Richard Ferkel, M.D. to gain additional insight into foot and ankle sports injuries and small joint arthroscopy.

 His clinical interests include complex lower extremity deformities and the use of external fixation for gradual surgical correction.
 He has undergone training in the use of multiple external fixation systems including the Taylor Spatial Frame, and he participated in the 1st annual Taylor Spatial Frame Global Masters Forum in London, UK.
 His surgical interests also include sports injuries, foot and ankle arthroscopy, lower extremity fractures, chronic foot and ankle deformities, and ankle replacement.
 He takes emergency calls and is experienced in the treatment of orthopaedic trauma.
 He has published multiple peer reviewed articles and chapters in the orthopaedic literature and has participated as teaching faculty at several courses.